||Worked Out With

 Are you bored of endless sit ups, press ups and treadmill runs as part of your cardio routines?
 I have a fun alternative solution, namely Swiss ball training.
 Swiss balls can train your entire body with innovative moves that can sprinkle a breath of fresh air through monotonous workout drills.

-Often used in Pilates you may know them by alternatives names; yoga balls, balance balls, gym balls body balls or sports balls.
+Often used in Pilates you may know them by alternative names: exercise balls, yoga balls, balance balls, gym balls body balls or sports balls.
 But whatever name you call them they are as versatile as a Swiss army knife.
 They therefore can be used in lots of different ways to target muscles all over your body.

 So how do they work?